Kono Yasui

 Kono Yasui (保井 コノ, Yasui Kono) was a Japanese biologist and cytologist.
 In 1927, she became the first Japanese woman to receive a doctoral degree in science.
-She received a Medal of Honor with Purple Ribbon and was awarded as an Order of the Precious Crown Third Class for her academic accomplishments and leadership in women’s education in Japan.
+She received a Medal of Honor with Purple Ribbon and was awarded an Order of the Precious Crown Third Class for her academic accomplishments and leadership in women’s education in Japan.

 Early life and education

 Yasui was born in the village of Sanbonmatsu in Kagawa Prefecture in 1880, to the owner of a shipping business.
-She was the first child of nine siblings and was raised by parents who valued and emphasized education.
+She was the eldest of nine siblings and was raised by parents who valued and emphasized education.
 When she was moving from lower elementary to higher elementary school, her father persuaded her to read Encouragement of Learning, a highly influential book written by the philosopher and educator Yukichi Fukuzawa.
 Throughout her early education, she excelled in her studies, and was particularly gifted in science and mathematics.
 She graduated from Kagawa Prefecture Normal School in 1898 and the Division of Science at the Women's Higher Normal School in 1902.
 She taught at Gifu Girls' Higher School and Kanda Girls' School until 1905, when a graduate course was established at the Women's Higher Normal School.
 She was the first woman to enter the course with a major in science research; she focused on zoology and botany.
 She published a paper about the Weberian apparatus of carp fish in Zoological Science in 1905, becoming the first woman published in the journal.
-Her research on the aquatic fern Salvinia natans was published in the Journal of Plant Sciences and the British journal Annals of Botany, marking the first publication of a Japanese woman's research in a foreign journal.She completed the graduate program at Women's Higher Normal School in 1907 and became an assistant professor at the school.
+Her research on the aquatic fern Salvinia natans was published in the Journal of Plant Sciences and the British journal Annals of Botany, marking the first publication of a Japanese woman's research in a foreign journal.
+She completed the graduate program at Women's Higher Normal School in 1907 and became an assistant professor at the school.